Superraptor/Gnomics/README.md

 ### Windows

 First, install Git.
 This can be done by downloading it from the Git website, [here](http://git-scm.com/download/win).
 After clicking on the link, the download should start automatically.
 Note that this source is a project called Git for Windows, ostensibly separate from Git itself.
 An alternative, for automated installation is the [Git Chocolatey package](https://chocolatey.org/packages/git), which is community maintained.
 The other alternative is to install GitHub for Windows, which includes the command-line version of Git as well as the GUI (it also works with Powershell).
 This final version can be downloaded [here](http://windows.github.com/).

+Running the Electron version of the application can be somewhat difficult on Windows systems.
+Once everything is downloaded, Electron must be built from the source.
+This must be done from an Administrator Windows PowerShell (right-clicking on the PowerShell icon will provide this option if using an administrator account).

+First run `npm install -g npm-windows-upgrade` as mentioned [here](https://stackoverflow.com/questions/18412129/how-can-i-update-npm-on-windows).
+Following this, run `npm rebuild`.
+Each time a new rebuild is run, be sure to run `./node_modules/.bin/electron-rebuild`.
+If any other packages cannot be found when the Electron window is opened, run an `npm install`.
+For example, if `express` is missing, run `npm install express --save`.
+After each new `npm install`, be sure to run `./node_modules/.bin/electron-rebuild` again.

+Additionally, if an `Error: Lost remote after 10000ms` occurs, remember to change lines 31 and 34 in `./gnomics_app/node_modules/zerorpc/lib/client.js`.
+Line 31 should read `var DEFAULT_TIMEOUT = 30000;` and Line 34 should read `var DEFAULT_HEARTBEAT = 1000000;`.

 ### Mac OS